snovakovic/zmq-xpub-xsub/README.md

 # zmq-xpub-xsub

-Central hub for ZeroMQ that allows us to have multiple publisher and subscribers on same port.
+Central hub for ZeroMQ that allow multiple publisher and subscribers on same port.

 ### Dependencies